RSchneyer/scoutingfrc/README.md

 Thank you to The Blue Alliance makers for having an easy to use API.

 ## Authors
-Reid Schneyer - "Profensional" AngularJS Developer* Ryley Radack - FIRST Retired Programmer*
+Reid Schneyer - "Profensional" AngularJS Developer*\n
+Ryley Radack - FIRST Retired Programmer*\n
 Phillip Kelsey - The ideas/README.md guy*

 /*We are college kids doing this for fun